raweru/raweru/README.md

 I also produce electronic music when I have excess creative juices flowing.
 You can find me around jamming as Prince Officer.

 ## ⚡Personal one liner:
-Hard working, hyper curious guy who enjoys nature, good food, music, coding and books.
-(very proud of my 📚 collection)
+Hard working, hyper curious guy who enjoys nature, good food, music, coding and books (very proud of my 📚 collection).

-## 🌱 I’m currently geeking out on Data Science at AICore.
+### 🌱 I’m currently geeking out on Data Science at AICore.

 ## 📫 How to reach me?
 [Email](dominik.dekleva@hotmail.com)